War in Somalia (2006–2009): 19–23 December

-December 24–27
+24–27 December

 On 24 December, the ICU reported to be around 10 km away from Baidoa.
 The Courts reported destroying several ENDF tanks during a battle at Daynuunay.
 The Ethiopian Air Force began carrying out airstrikes on the city of Beledweyne and other towns in central Somalia.
 After Beledweyne had become the target of airstrikes, the Courts decided to withdraw from the city.
 The Ethiopian Air Force bombed Mogadishu airport, killing several people in an airstrike.
 That same day Ethiopia admitted its troops were fighting the ICU for the first time, after stating earlier in the week it had only sent several hundred military advisors to Baidoa.
-Ethiopian PM Meles Zenawi claimed in a televised address that day that he had been compelled to go to war in order to protect national sovereignty.
+Ethiopian PM Meles Zenawi claimed in a televised address that day that he had been compelled to go to war to protect national sovereignty.
 After Ethiopia admitted its troops were inside Somalia, the TFG continued to publicly deny the presence of ENDF troops, further undermining its credibility.
 Heavy fighting, including reports of airstrikes and shelling, erupted in the border areas, with the ICU claiming to have shot down an ENDF helicopter gunship.